MingFei2001/bundles/README.md

 ## Introduction

-This bash script provides an easy way to install a curated set of applications on Debian-based systems.
-It offers different installation categories to suit various user needs:
+This bash script provides an easy way to install curated collections of packages on Debian-based systems.
+It offers different installation categories to suit various user needs, automating the process of setting up a new system.

+This script offers the following installation bundles.
+The numbers correspond to the choices in the script's menu.

-- Basic Tools
+1. Basic Tools
-- CLI Tools
+2. CLI Tools
-- Desktop Applications
+3. Desktop Applications
-- Programming Toolkit
+4. Programming Toolkit
-- Media Tools
+5. Media Tools
-- Disk Management
+6. Disk Management
-- Security Tools
+7. Security Tools
-- Full Suite
+8. Full Suite

 The script automates the process of installing multiple applications, saving time and effort after a fresh system install.